spsquared/SPARK_Future-Engineers_2022/Notebook/July.md

 HSV comes with it's own problems.
 While RGB is harder to use as a filter, red in HSV can range from 0 to 255, meaning since 0 and 255 are both red in that color space.
 As a result, it is really hard to filter red without adding lots of complexity.
 Black can also be a hard color to filter, since the hue can be anything, and so there's only value to filter by, since saturation is also all over the place.

 We also applied a median blur to the output image to remove noise while preserving edges.
 The end result is a clean image showing the outlines of everything.

+With that working, we began the process of using blob detection for our algorithmic approach.
+Oh right.
+We're using two different approaches, in case one doesn't work.
+The first is more complex, using AI to decide the turning direction.
+The second is an algorithmic approach.